 A direct debit on the other hand enables the Association to change the amount automatically after informing you in good time of the change, you don’t have to do anything.

 If you change your bank account, both standing orders and direct debit mandates are supposed to be transferred to your new account automatically, but sometimes this can go wrong.
 If your standing order isn’t paid we have no way of knowing except by noticing that we haven’t received your subscription.
 Then you have to contact your bank to find out what is wrong, and arrange a new standing order.
 With a direct debit we will be informed immediately that the payment has failed, there is no possibility of it having gone to the wrong account, and it is easy for you to set up a new mandate online.

 Will this cost me or RAFMuSA money?

 There is no additional cost to you for paying your subscription by direct debit as most personal bank accounts in the UK have no transaction fees.
-There is a small cost to the Association, GoCardless charge 1% + 20p per transaction which amounts to 40p on a £20.00 subscription.
+There is a small cost to the Association, GoCardless charge 0.75% + 15p per transaction, which amounts to 30p on a £20.00 subscription.
+To this they have to add 6p VAT.
 We feel this is worth paying for the greater reliability of Direct Debits and the reduction in administrative work it provides.

 When I looked into this a few years ago the only direct debit providers I could find demanded a large standing charge every year as well as transaction fees, which made it uneconomic unless we took thousands of payments every year.
 GoCardless on the other hand provide a cheap service suitable for small businesses, charities and non-profit organisations like RAFMuSA, although they do cater for larger businesses as well.